docQodly/docs/docs/studio/pageLoaders/components/text.md

 ### Data Binding

-The **Text** component's content can be dynamically bound to qodlysources through the [properties customization](#properties-customization) using the Toggle Qodly Source option.
+The **Text** component's content can be dynamically bound to Qodly Sources through the [properties customization](#properties-customization) using the Toggle Qodly Source option.

 :::tip
 Alternatively, you can establish the connection by dragging and dropping a qodlysource of type `text`, `number`, `date`, or `duration` onto the Page, resulting in the automatic addition of a Text component with the qodlysource bound to it.